theonize/Currier/Gloss/Matthew/Matthew 18.md

 	...and never out of the Father's sight

+15-20) Pattern of restoration of lost siblings:
+-

 33) had mercy ~ eleeeo = the act of mercy, compassion, or pity